Origin of the Mapuche: Genetic studies

 Genetically Mapuches differ from the adjacent indigenous peoples of Patagonia.
 This is interpreted as suggesting either a "different origin or long lasting separation of Mapuche and Patagonian populations".
 A 1996 study comparing genetics of indigenous groups in Argentina found no significant link between Mapuches and other groups.
 A 2019 study on the human leukocyte antigen genetics of Mapuche from Cañete found affinities with a variety of North and South American indigenous groups.
-Notably the study found also affinities also with Aleuts, Eskimos, Pacific Islanders, Ainu from Japan, Negidals from Eastern Siberia and Rapa Nui from Easter Island.
+Notably, and besides similarities to nearby groups, the study found also affinities with distant groups such Aleuts, Eskimos, Pacific Islanders, Ainu from Japan, Negidals from Eastern Siberia and Rapa Nui from Easter Island.

 Based on mDNA analysis of various indigenous groups of South America it is thought that Mapuche are at least in part descendant of peoples from the Amazon Basin that migrated to Chile through two routes; one through the Central Andean highlands and another through the eastern Gran Chaco and the Argentine Northwest.

+A 2023 study establishes that Mapuches are generically closer to other groups of Patagonia than to Central Andean or Amazonian tribes.
+Mapuches would have drifted away genetically from the indigenous groups of southern Patagonia in the Middle Holocene.
+After this genetic flow from Amazonian and Central Andean tribes was limited, despite evidence of cultural diffusion from that area, and a brief period of Inca rule in Central Chile.
+In historic times the southernmost of the Mapuche groups, the Huilliche of Chiloé Archipelago have incorporated genes from the southern Patagonian tribes.

 Linguistics

 There is no consensus on the linguistic affiliation of the Mapuche language, Mapudungun.
 In the early 1970s, significant linguistic affinities between Mapuche and Mayan languages were suggested.
 Linguist Mary Ritchie Key claimed in 1978 that Araucanian languages, including Mapuche, were genetically linked to the Pano-Tacanan languages, to the Chonan languages and the Kawéskar languages.
 Croese (1989, 1991) has advanced the hypothesis that Mapudungun is related to the Arawakan languages.
 The word for "stone axe" in Mapuche language is toki similar to the Yurumanguí totoki ("axe") from Colombia.

 Mapuche language do have many words in common with Quechua, Aymara and Puquina.
 This reflects however a later influence of Andean culture and perhaps migrating populations on the already existing Mapuche.
 This areal linguistic influence may have arrived with a migratory wave arising from the collapse of the Tiwanaku Empire around 1000 CE.
-Jolkesky (2016) consider that Mapuche's lexical similarities with the Kunza, Mochika, Uru-Chipaya, Arawak, Pano, Cholon-Hibito, and Kechua language families is due to contact.
+Jolkesky (2016) considers that Mapuche's lexical similarities with the Kunza, Mochika, Uru-Chipaya, Arawak, Pano, Cholon-Hibito, and Kechua language families are due to contact.